eabeam/EC137.S21/R_preclass.md

 3. Make a plot of the rise (and fall?) of a set of names (as a share of all baby names of that gender) from that show over time. **OR**, make a different sort of graph (which Disney movie princess has affected a larger share of names?)!
 Bring in a new theme using the `ggthemes` package if you'd like.
 4. Put your code and output in a .Rmd file and knit to PDF/word/html.
 Upload that instead.

 ### Submit

 Your output should be a Word/PDF/html (pick whichever) that you created by knitting from the template that you edited.
+Note that if you try to upload a html file on to Blackboard, you will need to compress/zip it first.

+##